No matter the level you teach, classroom hand signals make a helpful addition to just about any classroom management plan.

 Classroom Hand Signals

-Following are the classroom hand signals included in the printable download.
+Following are the hand signals included in the printable download.
 You will see a suggestion of how to use each.

 Hand Signals for Students